cpinta/PintoBoy-LethalCompanyMod/.Release/README.md

 ## Known Bugs
-- Sometimes the PintoBoy will spawn at or near the ship
+- Sometimes the PintoBoy will spawn outside of the facilities
-- Sometimes, when found in the facility, only the host will see it until they pick it up

 ## Future Updates
 - Adding a game box scrap item for Lethal Jumpany
 - Add ability to create new cartridges to put in the PintoBoy

+## Credits
+Thank you to Shiru/shiru8bit for the sound effects and background music: https://opengameart.org/content/nes-8-bit-sound-effects
+Please check out their work, they are great!

 ![](https://i.imgur.com/G1Yvh5E.png)